-1 SECTION 1.
-The Legislature finds and declares all of the 2 following:

-3 (a) Since 2005, over 150 individuals have died in homicides 4 related to domestic violence.
-This number includes children, one 5 as young as two years old.

-6 (b) In 2013 alone, a total of 18,000 domestic violence-related 7 calls were reported by law enforcement entities within Sacramento 8 County, with over 4,000 adult cases arrested and over 2,400 cases

-9 filed and prosecuted.

-(c) More than 21,000 crisis calls are made to the three domestic violence shelter programs in Sacramento County every year.
+- SECTION 1.
+The Legislature finds and declares all of the following: - 3 (a) Since 2005, over 150 individuals have died in homicides related to domestic violence.
+This number includes children, one as young as two years old. - (b) In 2013 alone, a total of 18,000 domestic violence-related calls were reported by law enforcement entities within Sacramento County, with over 4,000 adult cases arrested and over 2,400 cases filed and prosecuted. - (c) More than 21,000 crisis calls are made to the three domestic violence shelter programs in Sacramento County every year. - (d) Domestic violence has many hidden costs.
+These costs include exposing children to recruitment by human traffickers.
+Currently in Sacramento, 76 percent of the children screened by the juvenile court are found to be involved with, or vulnerable for recruitment to, human trafficking have a family history with child protective services, and 20 percent have an open case with child protective services.

-(d) Sacramento has a high rate of human trafficking, in 2013, the FBI Human trafficking task force, in a multiday sweep involving Sacramento, rescued the sixth highest total of underage trafficking victims in the country.
+(e) Sacramento has a high rate of human trafficking, and in 2013, the FBI Human trafficking task force, in a multiday sweep involving Sacramento, rescued the sixth highest total of underage trafficking victims in the country.